17 High Street

 Elizabeth Mary died in Cirencester aged 59 in December quarter 1906 and Richard died there aged 76 on 11th May 1911.

-It seems that Oswald took over the Crown from his father as he is listed as the landlord in 1913.
+The Gloucestershire Pubs website shows Oswald took over the Crown in Cirencester from his father as he is listed as the landlord in 1913.
 In the First World War, Oswald served in the Grenadier Guards.
+His enlistment papers show that he decribed himself as 'a Clerk' living at The Crown in Cirencester in October 1914.
 He spent long periods serving in France and was wounded in the neck and chin 1916.
 He was discharged in 1919.
 He later moved to London where he married Winifred Cox in Chelsea in 1923.
 Oswald's brother, Hugh married Louisa Edwards in Wolverhampton in 1914.

 Hamilton Wintle.
 The Gloucestershire Pubs website show that Hamilton was the landlord at The Swan in 1900 to 1901.
 The Bristol Mercury dated 30th September 1899 reported that Hamilton had been granted a licence to take over The Swan from Richard Quin.